pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

   pipeline](https://github.com/tektoncd/pipeline/blob/main/cmd/nop/README.md#stopping-sidecar-containers)
   in github.

-SCST - Scan 2.0 is in Alpha and supersedes the [SCST - Scan component](overview.hbs.md).
+SCST - Scan 2.0 is in alpha and supersedes the [SCST - Scan component](overview.hbs.md).

 A core tenet of the app-scanning framework architecture is to simplify integration for new plug-ins by allowing users to integrate new scan engines by minimizing the scope of the scan engine to only scanning and pushing results to an OCI Compliant Registry.